sd-greenfly/instaspike/work/insta-spike/README.md

    - environment -- currently `dev` (**must match** `environment` in `_src/configs.json`)
 5. `kappa deploy`
    - creates lambda function, gives permissions to read/write dynamodb, read/write s3, run lambda function
-   - if you modified the environment name in step 4, you need to run `kappa deploy --env <environment>`
+   - if you modified the environment name in FeedBearBot.4, you need to run `kappa deploy --env <environment>`
-6. modify `_tests/test_sns_input.json` to have the username of your test instagram account from FeedBearBot.4
+6. modify `_tests/test_sns_input.json` to have the username of your test instagram account from FeedBearBot.3
 7. `kappa invoke _tests/test_sns_input.json`
-   - this will run the lambda using the account in FeedBearBot.5, to retrieve the stories from the nba & nfl instagram accounts, storing any results in s3 and the dynamodb tables
+   - this will run the lambda using the account in FeedBearBot.3, to retrieve the stories from the nba & nfl instagram accounts, storing any results in s3 and the dynamodb tables
    - this test will take a while the first time you run it, as it is downloading and uploading things.